Alzheimer’s and Cognitive Stimulation: Keeping the Mind Active

 Main Points

-• A structured daily routine enhances retention, attention, and focus, whilst also providing opportunities for engaging in stimulating activities.
+• A structured daily routine enhances memory retention, attention, and focus, whilst also providing opportunities for engaging in stimulating activities.

-• Creating a safe and environment, including removing tripping hazards, promoting a calm atmosphere, and organising the living space, maximises cognitive engagement and reduces frustration and confusion.
+• Creating a safe and nurturing environment, including removing tripping hazards, promoting a calm atmosphere, and organising the living space, maximises cognitive engagement and reduces frustration and confusion.

 The Effect of Cognitive Stimulation on Alzheimer’s Patients